 Targeting Your Audience and Your Advertisements

 A large part of digital marketing is data collection and research.
 You know what your customers are buying, how often they are making purchases, and what areas of your website they visit most often.
-This data can be used to personalize the customer’s web experience, keeping the products and services they are interested foremost in their minds and allowing you to make actionable suggests as to future purchases.
+This data can be used to personalize the customer’s web experience, keeping the products and services they are interested foremost in their minds and allowing you to make actionable suggestions on future purchases.

 The same data can be used to help you target advertisements to specific customers, offering up products and services that you know they are already primed to purchase.
+Sites using WordPress can promote their website in many ways also.
 This makes your paid advertising more effective, and gives you a better return on your advertising dollar.

 Digital marketing isn’t just for big businesses and large corporations.
 It is a cost effective way for small business owners to build brand recognition, increase their customer base, and improve sales over all.
 Like any marketing strategy, it takes time and constant attention to see results.
 But, digital marketing can be a real asset for small businesses, and the return on the investment can be substantial.